Critical Kaluza-Klein black holes and black strings in D = 10: Results

-In Fig. \ref{fig:embcone} we compare the embedding of the double cone in $D=10$ dimensions with the embeddings corresponding to the most critical LOC (red) and NUBS (blue) solutions that we have found.
-As this plot shows, both NUBS and LOC approach the double cone geometry from two different sides.
+In Fig.\ \ref{fig:embcone} we compare the embedding of the double-cone in $D=10$ dimensions with the embeddings corresponding to the most critical LOC (red) and NUBS (blue) solutions that we have found.
+As this plot shows, the double-cone can be smoothed in two different ways, each one leading to one of the phases at each side of the transition.